MacDue/Mank-Spec/spec/types.md

 All types with exception of [strings](#string-types) and [lists](#list-types) are stored on the stack, and are copied by value when assigned to a variable or passed to a function (for [reference types](#Reference-types) the value is just the pointer/memory address).

-Strings are either stored within the program's static data or on the heap (depending on if they're compile-time constants or not), and lists are always heap-allocated.
+Strings are either stored within the program's static data or on the heap (depending on if they are compile-time constants or not), and lists are always heap-allocated.
 When these types are copied only their internal pointers are copied.
-This poses no issues for strings (as they're immutable), but it does mean lists need to be explicitly copied in some cases (e.g. before passing a list to a function that does some in-place processing while also maintaining the original list).
+This poses no issues for strings (as they are immutable), but it does mean lists need to be explicitly copied in some cases (e.g. before passing a list to a function that does some in-place processing while also maintaining the original list).

 ### Assignability